vessahnjoya/QuackstagramProject/README.md

 ### 3: SignUpCredentials
 In this class the database was used to save new user information into the users table ( saveUserInformation() ), and to verify if the username entered by the new user already exists in the users table ( doesUsernameExist() ).

+### 4: ImageUploadUI
+In this class the db is used to save the post infor such as image_path, caption, user_id and timestamp.

+### 5: InstagramProfileUi
+In this class the user is used to get following, followers, and posts counts, Bio,